rahulgit/phonegap-plugin-dirsize/README.md

 phonegap-plugin-dirsize
 =======================

-This PhoneGap plugin allows you to get directory size.
+This PhoneGap plugin allows you to get SDCard directory size.

  > only support android platfrom